andrelandgraf/andrelandgraf/contents/articles/2024-11-30_syntax-highlighting-with-markdoc.md

 ## What is Shiki?

 [Shiki](https://shiki.style/), Japanese word for Style, is a popular syntax highlighter.
 It is based on the grammar and themes from TextMate, the same engine used by VS Code.
 Shiki offers many popular themes and supports all popular programming languages.
-Syntax highlighting with Shiki is as easy as calling a function with the code content and theme and language identifiers:
+Syntax highlighting with Shiki is as easy as calling a function with the code content, theme, and language identifiers:

 ```javascript
 import { codeToHtml } from 'shiki';